Prathyushaaaa/Receipt-Processor/README.md

 Download and install Postman from Postman's official website.

 Setting Up the Environment
-To clone the repository, follow the below instructions:
+To clone the repository, open cmd and follow the below instructions:

 git clone https://github.com/Prathyushaaaa/Receipt-Processor.git
 cd Receipt-Processor